 1. Starting With the Self

-It’s important to find out why there is a need for the raise in the first place.
+It’s important to find out why there is a need for a raise in the first place.

 The more they can assess the situation, the better the chances of getting a salary increase.